Paris Musee des Automates or Paris Automaton Museum

 Mechanical drumming toy at Musee des Automates

-Here at the Musee des Automates, which is a private museum, you can discover the wonderful small display that will nourish the imagination and dreams of the makers, through the technical know-how and their genius of how they were designed.
+Here at the Paris Musee des Automates, or Paris Automaton Museum, which is a private museum, you can discover the wonderful small display that will nourish the imagination and dreams of the makers, through the technical know-how and their genius of how they were designed.

 So you are invited to discover the weird, wonderful and strange machines that are mechanical toys and masterpieces, where you can make them come alive through an interactive system that allows you to push buttons to get each and everyone animated, just as they were designed to be, often with some very surprising results.

-You will find that this museum in Paris has well over a hundred different automated items on display, many of them very old, yet they will no doubt be a delight to for anyone of any age, plus you can also enjoy the Magic Museum, which is linked to the Museum of Automata in the same location.
+You will find that this Paris museum has well over a hundred different automated items on display, many of them very old, yet they will no doubt be a delight to for anyone of any age, plus you can also enjoy the Magic Museum, which is linked to the Paris Automaton Museum in the same location.

-This museum in Paris is open on a Wednesday, Saturday and Sunday from 2pm through to 7pm, however, at certain times of the year such as the spring school holidays, they will open daily, normally from 10am during the weedays.
+This unusual Paris museum is open on a Wednesday, Saturday and Sunday from 2pm through to 7pm, however, at certain times of the year such as the spring school holidays, they will open daily, normally from 10am during the weedays.

 The cost of entry as of 2018 is €14 per person and €10 for children aged between 3 and 12, but free to those under the age of three, yet this is actually a combined ticket cost for you to also be able to enjoy the Musee de la Magie at the same time.